 - Marsh’s Library with privileged access to see rare books and manuscripts

-- Performance at the Abbey or Gate Theatre (pending performance schedule in 2017)
+- Performance of Noel Coward’s Private Lives at the Gate Theatre

 Most of Dublin Castle dates from the 18th century and today it houses administrative offices, but until the 1920s it was the seat of the UK government’s administration in Ireland.
 It also has literary associations – Edmund Spenser, author of The Faeire Queene, arrived in Ireland in 1580 and wrote part of his great epic at Dublin Castle.
 Playwright Sean O’Casey, who was born in Dublin, sets part of the opening of his autobiography, Mirror in my House, at the Castle.